 This adds your signature to new messages, email replies or forwards.

-You can now upload a photo of yourself to the O365 Dashboard.
-This image will be visible from your email (Outlook and the O365 Dashboard) and from your Skype for Business application.
+You can now upload a photo of yourself to the O365 Portal.
+This image will be visible from your email (Outlook and the O365 Portal) and from your Skype for Business application.

-Step 1 Log into your O365 Dashboard at
+Step 1 Log into your O365 Portal at

 Step 2 Select your name at the top right corner of the page.